Skip to content

 — Jake Krilovich

-The Alliance also noted that proposed updates to face-to-face (F2F) encounter requirements may not fully align with recent federal Medicare changes.
-Ensuring consistency between state and federal policy will be important to avoid confusion for providers and support efficient care delivery.
+The Alliance also noted that proposed updates to face-to-face encounter requirements may not fully align with recent federal Medicare changes.
+That mismatch, if not resolved, could create confusion for agencies trying to comply with both state and federal requirements at the same time.

 “The success of this model will depend on clarity and alignment—how it works in practice, not just how it is structured in policy.”